 Foods to avoid on a nephrotic syndrome diet

 Cheese, high-sodium or processed meats (SPAM, Vienna sausage, bologna, ham, bacon, Portuguese sausage, hot dogs), frozen dinners, canned meats or fish, dried or canned soups, pickled vegetables, lomi salmon, salted potato chips, popcorn and nuts, salted bread.
-Keep in mind that certain seasonings and condiments are high in sodium.
-For instance, MSG, Worcestershire sauce, bouillon cubes, olives, pickles, mustard, oyster sauce, patis, bagoong, and soy sauce.
-High fat foods such as fried food, excess oil, mayonnaise.
+Keep in mind that certain seasonings and condiments are high in sodium, such as MSG, Worcestershire sauce, bouillon cubes, olives, pickles, mustard, oyster sauce, patis, bagoong, and soy sauce.
+High-fat foods such as fried food, excess oil, mayonnaise.